gbprod/substitute.nvim/README.md

 eg. `lua require('substitute.range').operator({ motion1 = 'iW' })` will select
 inner WORD as subject of substitution.

+### `range.subject`

+Default : `nil`

+This allows you to control the subject (to be replaced) other than using motions.
+It accepts either a function, string, or a table with some special keys.

+If it is a string that will be used directly.
+If it is a function it will be called when the operator is used, and should return the subject to be replaced.
+If it is a table you may provide one of three keys with appropriate values:

+- `register = "a"` Use the contents of this register as the subject.
+- `expand = "<cword>"` Use the string given as the argument to `vim.fn.expand()` to get the subject.
+- `last_search = true` shortcut for `register = "/"` to use the last `/` search.

 #### `range.motion2`

 Default : `false`